psg-AI-Tech/mediapipe-0.8.3.1/docs/solutions/objectron.md

 z_ndc = 1 / Z
 ```

-#### Pixel Space
+### Pixel Space

-In this API we set upper-left coner of an image as the origin of pixel
+In this API we set upper-left corner of an image as the origin of pixel
 coordinate.
 One can convert from NDC to pixel space as follows:

 ```